JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 ![Dataframe exploration](visualization-dataframe-temperature.png){width=600}

-> Find more information about creating, exploring, and managing data frames in the [Kotlin DataFrame library documentation](https://kotlin.github.io/dataframe/info.html).
+> * Find more information about creating, exploring, and managing data frames in the [Kotlin DataFrame library documentation](https://kotlin.github.io/dataframe/info.html).
 >
-> To learn about retrieving data from files, web sources, or databases, see [Working with data sources](data-analysis-work-with-data-sources.md).
+> * To learn about retrieving data from files, web sources, or databases, see [Working with data sources](data-analysis-work-with-data-sources.md).
 >
 {type="note"}

 ## Create a line chart

-Let's create a line chart with the `df` data frame in the Kotlin Notebook.
+Let's create a line chart with the `df` data frame in Kotlin Notebook.

 Use the `plot()` function from the Kandy library.
 Within the `plot()` function, specify the type of chart (in this case, it's `line`) and the values for the X and Y axes.
 You can customize colors and sizes: